LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Higher values of Eco level reduce the current consumption and increase the battery life, when the radio is idle and not receiving.
 As soon as the radio receives a signal it immediately turns on all necessary hardware, and is no longer in power saving mode.

-Higher values may cause the radio to not hear signals that are shorter than the overall duty cycle, so the operator needs to balance their individual need to extend the battery life with the ability to detect the siganl the want to receive.
+Higher values may cause the radio to not hear signals that are shorter than the overall duty cycle, so the operator needs to balance their individual need to extend the battery life with the ability to detect the signal the want to receive.

 The amount of current consumption does not decrease linearly with the Eco Level value, because the radio has some core components like the CPU and voltage regulators, which always consume the same amount of current, regardless of the Eco Level.

-Although the default value is 1, which results in approximately 30% less current consumption with minimal loss ability to detect a signal, values of 2 , 3 work well for most people, with no noticeable loss in radio functionality.
+Although the default value is 1, which results in approximately 30% less current consumption with minimal loss ability to detect a signal, values of 2, 3 work well for most people, with no noticeable loss in radio functionality.
 Levels 4 and 5 may result in some degradation in the ability to detect a signal, but can be used to extend the battery life.

 #### Suspend<!-- linebreak -->

 ![options suspend](media/options-suspend-on.png)

 This setting controls what happens when the power / volume control on the radio is turned off.
 In order to maintain a realtime clock, the radio now has a "Suspend" mode which keeps the CPU running at low speed with all other radio systems turned off

 If suspend mode is enabled, turning off the power / volume control puts the radio into suspend mode.